ubernostrum/interviewer-hell/palindromes/README.rst

   scripts, which gives an opportunity to talk about normalization.
-The code point approach still isn't perfect, though, as there are plenty of strings which are visually palindromes, but are not palindromes form when considered as sequences of code points, even after normalization.
+The code point approach still isn't perfect, though, as there are plenty of strings which are visually palindromes, but are not palindromes when considered as sequences of code points, even after normalization.
 Many non-Latin scripts are this way; Korean is probably the ultimate torture test for a palindrome detector.